MY PROFESSIONAL ADVENTURE

 I began following yet another passion and I taught myself yet another skill: bookbinding.
 Since 2005, I have continued to advance my abilities in this craft and, to my utter delight, I have come to understand that all that time "failing" with other mediums has actually enriched my life both as an artist and as a human being.
 After all, what is it to live if one does not wonder?
 And what is it to have wonders if one does not dare to live them?

-Presently, I am fueled by the thought that we humans share a drive for exploration and discovery; that journals are our bona fide tag-alongs on this excursion of life; and that my reason to be a bookbinder is to inspire and enliven the inherent creative tendencies that exist within us all.
+Presently, I am fueled by the thought that we humans share a drive for exploration and discovery; that journals are our bona fide tag-alongs on this excursion of life; and that my reason to be a bookbinder is to inspire and encourage the inherent creative tendencies that exist within us all.

 AN ARTIST STATEMENT